kiet8112006/olist-data-analysis/README.md

 FROM dbo.olist_sellers_dataset;
 ```
 Result:
 The query counts the number of missing values across all seller attributes.

 Conclusion:

-The analysis confirms that the key seller attributes (seller_id, seller_zip_code_prefix, seller_city, seller_state) contain no missing values, indicating that the seller dataset is complete and reliable for geographic analysis.
+No missing values were found in the seller dataset.
+All seller records contain valid identifiers and location information.
+This ensures the dataset can reliably support geographic analysis of seller distribution.

 #### Duplicate Seller ID Check
 To ensure data integrity, a duplicate check was performed on the seller_id column.